Do not use images

 Use height, width, or aspect ratio

 When a web page loads, the text and styles comparatively load quicker than images.
-And once the images load, it will occupy a certain space on the viewport and push everything around it.
+And once the images load, they will occupy a certain space on the viewport and push everything around it.
 This is called layout shift.
 This is a bad UX.

 It is recommended to use definite width and height for all the images.
 But in many cases, we are not sure of the dimensions or we want the image to take the dimensions based on the screen width.